Ketosis Roadblocks Revealed

 5. Stress:

 Chronic stress can elevate cortisolCortisol, often dubbed the “stress hormone,” is a dynamic chemical messenger with far-reaching effects on your body.
 Picture it as a conductor orchestrating a symphony of physiological processes, regulating your metabolism, immune response, and even your sleep-wake cycle.
-What is… Read More levels, a hormoneImagine your body is a giant kingdom with many different jobs to be done.
-Hormones are like the royal messengers, carrying messages from one part of the body to another to keep everything running smoothly. • Other Names: You might not… Read More that promotes glucose production and can hinder ketone production.
+What is Cortisol?
+Your adrenal glands, which are located atop your kidneys,… Read More levels, a hormoneImagine your body is a giant kingdom with many different jobs to be done.
+Hormones are like the royal messengers, carrying messages from one part of the body to another to keep everything running smoothly. • Other Names: You might not hear other names for hormones very often, but sometimes scientists… Read More that promotes glucose production and can hinder ketone production.

 6. Lack of Sleep: